 Home-schooled students must send a copy of their curriculum for the past four years.
 If you have been following an accredited home-school program, you must provide us with that program’s published curriculum.
 If you have been taking courses at a local college or other educational institution, have the official transcript from that experience submitted to Columbia.

 If you have taken classes at a local college or university or had an instructor or tutor brought in to teach one or more particular subjects, that instructor should write the recommendation letter.
-Otherwise, your home-schooling instructor may write it, even if s/he is your parent.
+Otherwise, your home-schooling instructor may write it, even if they are your parent.

 Home-schooled students should follow our Required Standardized Testing policy for the necessary tests.
 Please make note of the revised testing policy for 2020-2021.
 If you have a specific area of academic interest, you may wish to submit Subject Test scores in that area of interest, if available.
 Your scores can assist the Admissions Committee in evaluating content knowledge and mastery in individual disciplines.